 Entrance fees to all places listed in the itinerary

-Price of the tour includes accommodation in a twin room.
+The price of the tour includes accommodation in a twin room.

-If you are a solo traveler, you will be sharing the room with another like-minded traveler from the group.
-We always try to group people of same gender and age together but note that this won’t always be the case.
-Moreover, in the hypothetical case there weren’t perfect pairs, one of the rooms would be a triple room.
+If you are a solo traveler, you will share the room with another like-minded traveler from the group.
+We always try to group people of same gender and age but note that this won’t always be the case.

-If you wanted to have your own single room, you will have to pay an additional €165.
+If you want a single room, you will have to pay an additional €150.

 You don’t need to worry about anything.